Yukon Holidays 2025 & 2026 • Self Drive & Motorhome itineraries

 Yukon Holidays 2025 & 2026

-Discover the untamed wilderness and frontier spirit of the Yukon on your next holiday.
-Immerse yourself in pristine national parks, stay in historic gold rush towns and witness the mesmerising Northern Lights dancing across vast northern skies.
-Experience world-class outdoor adventures like canoeing legendary rivers, hiking through alpine meadows and spotting diverse wildlife in their natural habitat.
+Discover the untamed wilderness and frontier spirit of The Yukon on your next holiday.
+Immerse yourself in pristine National Parks, stay in historic gold rush towns and witness the mesmerising aurora borealis dancing across vast northern skies.

 Located in Canada’s northwest corner, the Yukon Territory borders Alaska to the west, British Columbia to the south, and the Northwest Territories to the east.
-This vast wilderness territory encompasses over 480,000 square kilometres yet is home to fewer than 40,000 people, making it one of North America’s last true frontiers.
+Covering over 480,000 square kilometres, The Yukon is home to less than 40,000 people, making it one of North America’s last true frontiers.

-What should you expect from a Yukon holiday?
+What can you expect from a Yukon holiday?

 The Yukon offers a genuine wilderness experience with modern comforts.
 Expect friendly locals with fascinating frontier stories, uncrowded natural attractions, and a profound sense of space and silence rarely found elsewhere.
 Wildlife encounters are common, with opportunities to spot bears, moose, caribou, and numerous other species in their natural habitat.